status-im/keycard-cli/README.md

-# status-hardware-wallet
+# keycard

-`status-hardware-wallet` is a command line tool you can use to initialize a smartcard with the [Status Hardware Wallet](https://github.com/status-im/hardware-wallet).
+`keycard` is a command line tool you can use to initialize a smartcard with the [Status Keycard](https://github.com/status-im/status-keycard).

 ## Dependencies

-To install `hardware-wallet-go` you need `go` in your system.
+To install `keycard-go` you need `go` in your system.

 MacOSX: